ColinHoude/Java-Interview-Preparation/README.md

 - Buy Sell Stock Once (doesnt use HashMap)
 - Longest Unique Substring
 - Longest Repeating Character Replacement (can be optimized)
+- Short Permutation in a Long String (HashMap frequency check of substring)